DIY Finishing - Finishing Techniques

 pressurised spray booth

-When variations in gloss are observed, it is advisable to check first that all the above recommendations have been followed and then, if the defect persists, to contact the manufacturer.
+When variations in gloss are observed, it is advisable to first check that all of the above recommendations have been followed and then, if the defect persists, contact the manufacturer.

-Cycle Finishing defects also presents other problems on finished surfaces.
+Cycle Finishing defects also presents other problems that occur on finished surfaces.

 I hope you find the above information useful.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I will certainly answer
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the space provided.
+I will be sure to reply

 About the author